b-truong/w209-fall22-final-project/README.md

 The data pre-processing is done in [Python](https://www.python.org/) with a [Jupyter](https://jupyter.org/) notebook.

-The prediction API is done in Python with [Flask](https://flask.palletsprojects.com/), based on work from [this project](https://github.com/WarrierRajeev/UFC-Predictions).
+The prediction API is done in Python with [Flask](https://flask.palletsprojects.com/).

 ## File structure